Thomas Caneva

 Active as a guest conductor, clinician, and adjudicator throughout the United States and Canada, Dr. Caneva has presented lectures/clinics/sessions at CBDNA Regional and National Conventions, the CBDNA Conducting Symposium, the CBDNA National Intercollegiate Athletic Band Symposium, and at Music Educator’s National Association State and Division Conventions.
 He served as the coordinator and host of the 2005 CBDNA National Intercollegiate Athletic Band Symposium, which was held at the University of Illinois.
 In 1995 Dr. Caneva guest conducted at the CBDNA National Conference in Boulder, CO and the 7th World Association of Symphonic Band and Ensembles International Convention in Hamamatsu, Japan.
 Additional guest conducting appearances have included university, public school, and community bands and wind ensembles at district, regional, and all-state events.
 Since 2011, he has served as the Concert Band Division Coordinator for the Music for All Summer Symposium and is a Conn-Selmer Educational Clinician.

-In 2001, Dr. Caneva was elected to membership in the prestigious American Bandmasters Association, where he serves as the Chair of the Sousa-ABA-Ostwald Composition Contest committee.
-Currently, he is the President of the Mid-American Conference Band Directors Association and Indiana State Chair of the College Band Director’s National Association.
+In 2001, Caneva was elected to membership in the prestigious American Bandmasters Association, where he serves as a member of the Board of Directors and the Chair of the Sousa-ABA-Ostwald Composition Contest committee.
 In 2014, he was elected to membership in Phi Beta Mu.
-Other honorary and professional affiliations include the National Association for Music Educators, Kappa Kappa Psi (honorary membership), and Phi Mu Alpha Sinfonia (honorary membership).
+Other honorary and professional affiliations include CBDNA, NAfME, Kappa Kappa Psi (honorary membership), and Phi Mu Alpha Sinfonia (honorary membership).
+Caneva remains active as a guest conductor, clinician and adjudicator throughout the United States and Canada, and he is a Conn-Selmer Educational Clinician.

-Dr. Caneva received his BS in Music Education from the University of Illinois at Urbana-Champaign, MM in Wind Conducting from the University of Texas at Austin, and DMA in Instrumental Conducting and Literature from the University of Colorado at Boulder.
+Originally from Lockport, IL, Caneva received his BS in Music Education from the University of Illinois, MM in Wind Conducting from the University of Texas, and DMA in Instrumental Conducting and Literature from the University of Colorado.
+He holds the unique distinction of also having served on the faculties of each of these universities.